SrijaAlla/LLMs_in_health_sciences/README.md

 # load model and tokenizer
 tokenizer = AutoTokenizer.from_pretrained(model_nli_path, model_max_length=1024)
 ```
-- The paths to `.json` files in the above two notebooks should be updated as needed.
+- The paths to `.json` files in this notebook should be updated as needed.

 ## Fine-tuned Models